SalomePlatform/adao/doc/en/ref_algorithm_DifferentialEvolution.rst

 .. include:: snippets/Header2Algo01.rst

-This algorithm realizes an estimation of the state of a system by minimization of a cost function :math:`J` by using an evolutionary strategy of differential evolution.
+This algorithm realizes an estimation of the state of a system by minimization without gradient of a cost function :math:`J`, using an evolutionary strategy of differential evolution.
 It is a method that does not use the derivatives of the cost function.
-It falls in the same category than the :ref:`section_ref_algorithm_DerivativeFreeOptimization`, the :ref:`section_ref_algorithm_ParticleSwarmOptimization` or the :ref:`section_ref_algorithm_TabuSearch`.
+It falls in the same category than the :ref:`section_ref_algorithm_DerivativeFreeOptimization`, :ref:`section_ref_algorithm_ParticleSwarmOptimization` or :ref:`section_ref_algorithm_TabuSearch`.

 This is an optimization method allowing for global minimum search of a general